hypertrack/quickstart-ios/README.md

 ![GitHub](https://img.shields.io/github/license/hypertrack/quickstart-ios.svg)
 ![Cocoapods platforms](https://img.shields.io/cocoapods/p/HyperTrack.svg)

 [HyperTrack](https://www.hypertrack.com) lets you add live location tracking to your mobile app.
 This repo contains an example client app that has everything you need to get started in minutes.

-* [Publishable Key](#publishable-key) - How to get your Publishable Key
+* [Publishable Key](#publishable-key) - Get your Publishable Key
 * [Quickstart](#quickstart) - Start with a ready-to-go app
-* [Install the SDK](#install-the-sdk) - Integrate the SDK into your app
+* [Integrate the SDK](#integrate-the-sdk) - Integrate the SDK into your app
-* [Dashboard](#dashboard) - See all your devices' locations in Dashboard
+* [Dashboard](#dashboard) - See all your devices' locations on HyperTrack Dashboard

 ## Publishable Key

 We use Publishable Key to identify your devices.
 To get one:
 1. Go to the [Signup page](https://v3.dashboard.hypertrack.com/signup).
 Enter your email address and password.
 2. Open the verification link sent to your inbox.
 3. Open the [Keys page](https://v3.dashboard.hypertrack.com/account/keys), where you can copy your Publishable Key.

 ![Signup flow](Images/Signup_flow.png)

-Next, you can [start with the Quickstart app](#quickstart) that is ready to go or you can [integrate the SDK](#install-the-sdk) in your app.
+Next, you can [start with the Quickstart app](#quickstart), or can [integrate the SDK](#install-the-sdk) in your app.

 ## Quickstart